langchain-ai/langchain/templates/sql-llama2/README.md

 # sql-llama2

-This package enables you to interact with a SQL database using natural language, leveraging the powerful LLaMA2 tool.
-It is initially configured to use [Replicate](https://python.langchain.com/docs/integrations/llms/replicate), but can be adapted to any API that supports LLaMA2, including [Fireworks](https://python.langchain.com/docs/integrations/chat/fireworks) among others.
+This template enables a user to interact with a SQL database using natural language.

+It uses LLamA2-13b hosted by [Replicate](https://python.langchain.com/docs/integrations/llms/replicate), but can be adapted to any API that supports LLaMA2 including [Fireworks](https://python.langchain.com/docs/integrations/chat/fireworks).

 The template includes an example database of 2023 NBA rosters.

 For more information on how to build this database, see [here](https://github.com/facebookresearch/llama-recipes/blob/main/demo_apps/StructuredLlama.ipynb).

 ## Environment Setup